jsforce/jsforce-website/src/documents/blog/posts/20140115-jsforce-repl-tips.html.md

 The command will pop up a browser window to prompt OAuth authorization.

 Before using `.authorize` command, you should first register an OAuth client for JSforce REPL in Connected Apps on your developer organization, which does not have to be the organization you’re going to connect.
-When registering a Connected App for JSforce, the callback URL should be start with `http://localhost:<any_available_port_number>/`.
+When registering a Connected App for JSforce, the callback URL should be starting with `http://localhost:<any_available_port_number>/`.

 Then use `.register` command in JSforce to start interactive wizard to register client information in configuration.